Position: Youth Instructor

 Reports to: Youth Programs Manager

 Classification: Part-time, non-exempt, seasonal.
-Approximately 15 hours a week, from April 2019 to June 2019 with the possibility of extending to future seasons.
+Approximately 15 hours a week.

 Organization Overview: Bike New York is a 501(c)(3) nonprofit whose mission is to transform lives and communities through bicycling.
 We accomplish this through free educational programming, dynamic public events, expansive outreach, and consistent collaboration with community and government organizations.
 Best known for producing North America’s largest bike ride, the TD Five Boro Bike Tour, Bike New York also organizes regional rides, small community rides, and the East Coast’s most-attended bike show, Bike Expo New York.
 Proceeds from these events fund our free bike education classes for kids and adults throughout New York City.
 In 2018, we taught bike skills to more than 28,000 kids and adults.